kedNalatacId/SMZ3Randomizer/GETTING_STARTED.md

   - git submodule update
     - Make sure to pull in the alttp_sm_combo_randomizer_rom submodule as it will be needed later

-2. Install dotnet 3.1 for mac
+2. Install dotnet 3.1
   - https://dotnet.microsoft.com/download/dotnet-core/3.1
+  - From command line:
     - dotnet tool install --global dotnet-ef
+    - run "dotnet ef"
-  - You may have to run "dotnet tool restore"
+      - If it doesn't work, you may need to run "dotnet tool restore"

 3. Install VSCode
   - https://code.visualstudio.com/download